acuarica/evm/README.md

 ```

 `sevm` supports both ESM `import` and Node's CommonJS `require`.
-Also it can be used in browsers, where all classes and functions can  found under the `sevm` global object.
+Also it can be used in browsers, where all classes and functions can be found under the `sevm` global object.

 <!-- tabs:start -->